wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 Experience replay is a mechanism introduced in [2] and it consists of **Learning from past stored experiences during replay sessions**.
 Basically, we remember our experiences in memory (called a replay buffer) and learn from them later.
-This allows us make more efficient use of past experiences by not throwing away samples right away, and it also helps to break one type of correlations: sequential correlations between experiences
+This allows us to make more efficient use of past experiences by not throwing away samples right away, and it also helps to break one type of correlations: sequential correlations between experiences
 \\( (s_{t},a_{t},r_{t+1},s_{t+1}) \\).
 In Figure 11 we try to depict this type of correlation